 Just across the street on the corner of rue Monge and rue des Bernardins is Eglise St.-Nicolas-du-Chardonnet.
 This church is the headquarters of the less-than traditional Society of St.-Pius, which in the 1970s did not agree with many changes in church laws and was to be expelled from the location.
 It never left and still remains today.

-If you want to explore more charming areas like this one, consider getting a downloadable set of our Girls’ Guide to Paris walking tours.
+If you want to explore more charming areas like this one, consider getting a downloadable set of our Girls’ Guide to Paris walking trips.
 There are 18 in all, and they help you uncover the best parts of Paris.